 - Adding seed-bearing flowers to the landscape for ground-foraging woodpeckers.

 Like all birds, woodpeckers eat a variety of different foods.
-Backyard birders who offer a range of foods, both naturally and in the appropriate feeders, can easily attract woodpeckers with hearty appetites.
+Birders who offer a range of foods, both naturally and in the appropriate feeders, can easily attract woodpeckers with hearty appetites all year long.